| |

 Zhouzhuang

-Three million visitors per year crowd the narrow cobbled streets, quaint scenes, cheap tourist shops, and private homes of wealthy 18th century merchants.
-Authentic reproduction canal boats navigate beneath 13th century Yuan Dynasty bridges.
+Three million visitors per year crowd narrow cobbled streets in quaint scenes, cheap tourist shops, and private homes of wealthy 18th-century merchants.
+Authentic reproduction canal boats navigate beneath 13th-century Yuan Dynasty bridges.
 Sundays, when we visited, are discounted for students, making it its most crowded.
 Permanent residents cater to hoards of tourists within a living museum, authentic and recreated seamlessly interwoven.
-In many ways, Zhouzhuang has become an imitation of itself.
+In many ways, Zhouzhuang has become a simulacrum as have most tourist destinations.

 Zhouzhuang